Skip to main content

 But is CBD coffee healthy, safe, and beneficial?

 The short answer is yes to all three, albeit with moderation.
 Too much CBD can cause headaches, drowsiness, changes in appetite, and some digestive … issues.
-Then again, that third cup of coffee comes with problems as well, so moderation there is a good idea, too.
+Then again, that third cup of coffee also comes with problems, so moderation there is a good idea, too.
 (From my experience and research, the perfect plan for the daily coffee drinker who already enjoys two cups is to make the second one a CBD blend.)

 CBD can reduce anxiety and stress, effectively taking the edge off of caffeine without canceling out its benefits.

 While coffee can increase energy and alertness, it also causes jitters and anxiety, especially if consumed in abundance and/or if a person already has anxiety issues.
-CBD can reduce anxiety and stress, helping regulate a person’s mood, effectively taking the edge off of caffeine without canceling out its benefits.
+CBD can reduce anxiety and stress, helping regulate a person’s mood; effectively taking the edge off of caffeine without canceling out its benefits.
 The important thing, again, is moderating those doses.
-While you could just put drops of CBD oil right in your mug, it’s hard to be as precise with that approach both because of human error in measuring and because some of the efficacy of the oil might be reduced by the heat of the beverage.
+While you could just put drops of CBD oil right in your mug, it’s hard to be as precise with that approach because of human error in measuring and because the heat of the beverage might reduce some of the efficacy of the oil.

 Editors' Recommendations